 Gintare Forte

 Over time, painting became her primary focus.
 Guided by intuition, her practice allows imagery to emerge organically through color, gesture, and form.
 Figures, florals, and natural elements appear and dissolve, suggesting inner landscapes as much as external ones.
+In works such as Drifting Gardens, her use of color and scale reaches an almost operatic intensity—addressing fragility, beauty, and the impermanence of existence, alongside an underlying urgency around the ecological state of the planet.

 “I want my paintings to exist as this huge big window on the wall, a crack of light into limitless worlds of surreal breathtaking beauty that comforts our being and brightens our senses.
 That further invites for a quiet untroubled contemplation and reawakening of who we are, how we resonate with this world, with this profound vast cosmos all around us as well as within us.
 Not to provoke and challenge but to inspire and delight.”